mohame54/Parkit_projects/README.md

 # Parkit project

-**This repo is for car license plate detection and recognition using a custom trained ocr model and fine-tuned YOLOV8 object detection model.**
+**This repo is for Egyptian car license plate detection and recognitior project using a custom trained ocr model using Tensorflow and a fine-tuned YOLOV8 object detection model. using Pytorch**
+**Also there are some utils to convert these models  to TfLite for faster inference on Edge devices**

 **The car detection phase**